tbensky/npct/README.md

 * The log gives you information about people you were around and one is claiming to have symptoms. *Take some steps* to stop the spread:

-	* Lie low for a couple of days and see if symptoms appear.
+	* Change your plans and lie low for a couple of days.
+See if symptoms appear.

 	* Gently quarantine yourself: wear a mask, even at home, and distance within your home (if possible).